cspeterson/splatmoji/README.md

 Splatmoji
 =========

-Quickly look up and input emoji and/or emoticons/kaomoji on your GNU/Linux desktop via pop-up menu (uses rofi, a la dmenu).
+Quickly look up and input emoji and/or emoticons/kaomoji on your GNU/Linux desktop via pop-up menu.

 (ノ・∀・)ノ 😃

 <img src="splatmoji.gif" width="400">

+Splatmoji supports skin tone filtering, custom data sets, and includes emoji annotations in all languages supported by Unicode [CLDR].

 # Install